-The main purpose of this document is to make you aware of $IAT_EX$ commands that may be useful.
+The main purpose of this document is to make you aware of LaTeX commands that may be useful.
 It is not possible to explain all of these on a few pages.
-Instead, you should understand this document as a help providing pointers to "interesting" commands which you can then look up in other documentation (for example the pdf file provided on the module's online documents web page, www.soton.ac.uk/~sesa2006).
+Instead, you should understand this document as a help providing pointers to "interesting" commands which you can then look up in other documentation.